zonemaster/zonemaster-backend/docs/Configuration.md

 ### password

+A string of US ASCII printable characters.
+The first character must be neither space nor `<`.
+Max length 100 characters.

 The password of the configured user.

 If this property is unspecified, the value of [DB.password] is used instead.

 ### database

+A US ASCII-only [PostgreSQL identifier].

 The name of the database to use.